chloe2407/UniPlanit/README.md

 ## Technologies

+The app uses the MERN stack.

+## Additional Resources

-The app uses MERN stack, React, MangoDB, MUI, and course data copied from uoft's artsci course calendar.
+The app utilizes MUI, and course data copied from uoft's artsci course calendar.

 ## Visit our website